GT-Technology/frontend-task/README.md

 # Frontend development task

-Build the form below using [Bootscrap 4](https://getbootstrap.com/) and add validation with a JavaScript framework (React, Vue.js or Alpine.js).
+Build the form below using [Bootscrap 4](https://getbootstrap.com/) and add validation with a JavaScript framework (React, VueJS or Alpine.js).

 ## Guidelines and standards
 Please ensure to follow W3C standards: